I'm often asked what got me started in this "business". This IS a business, but I don't feel like I WORK.

 in College too many years ago) is an Angel.
 She helps me with assembling metal parts, meeting with clients and returning calls.
 Her dedication to my work

 is unmatched.
-My friends Roberta, Kathy and Paige's daughters Katy and Nora are also my lifelines.
+My friends Roberta, Kathy and Rebekah are also my lifelines.
 I am truly Blessed to be in such amazing company!

 These days, I no longer regret moving back to Whitman.
 We miss Vermont life and often go back to visit.
 But we are Blessed and I feel that we are